 Reach out to email@example.com with your interest and resume.

 Summer 2018, we began our low-barrier opportunity for youth and young adult survivors of exploitation in the form of the Artisan Program.
-This program is highly flexible and aims to develop community, provide opportunity and an income, leading to self-discovery, restoration, and job skills preparation for youth.
-The items created are sold at our partner organization, Simple & Just resale boutique under the brand Athena.
+This program is highly flexible and aims to develop community, provide opportunity and an income, leading to self-discovery, restoration, and job skills preparation.
+The items created are sold at our partner organization, Simple & Just resale boutique under the brand ATHENA.
 The full profit from the sale goes to the Artisan participant.

-Want to Apply for an Artisan Program Position?
+Want to Apply for an Artisan Program Position or know someone who would?
 A new session begins every three weeks!
-Complete the following application and email to

 - Follow us on Instagram and like us on Facebook!

 - To volunteer with us, email email@example.com

 - You can donate to our work here!
 We are thankful for you!

 - Questions? feel free to email us at firstname.lastname@example.org

 We partner with Simple & Just in Queen Anne, Seattle for programs and training space.
 Check them out here or come in and shop for a cause!